-What Is Additional Living Expenses Coverage on Home Insurance?
+What Is Additional Living Expenses (ALE) Coverage?

 Find out if you’re getting ripped off on your car insurance in less than two minutes.

 No long forms · No spam · No fees

 Additional living expenses or loss of use coverage will pay for your extra costs you might incur while you are temporarily displaced from your home due to a covered peril.

 Sometimes, your home can get severely damaged to the point of making it uninhabitable.
 When this is the case, additional living expenses (ALE) coverage will help you pay for the extra costs of temporarily moving, such as extra rent, gas, and food expenses.

 Here’s how ALE works.

 Additional living expenses coverage is often a standard part of renters, condo, and homeowners’ insurance policies.
 It covers additional costs that come with relocating yourself and your family while your home gets repaired after it’s deemed inhabitable due to a disaster.

 Say there was a hurricane, and it destroyed the roof of your house.
 This caused water damage to kick in and the electricity to go out.
 In this case, your home would most likely be declared inhabitable, and your additional living expenses coverage would take over.